Marble Pound Cake

 - Sift the reserved ¼ cup of flour over the ⅔ portion of batter and use a hand whisk to stir until the flour is incorporated into the batter.
 Sift and stir the cocoa powder into the ⅓ bowl of batter.

-- Spread ⅔ of vanilla batter into the pan.
+- Spread ⅔ of the vanilla batter into the pan.
 Drop the chocolate batter over the vanilla batter and gently spread to even it out.
 Try not to mix the two batters as you spread.
 Drop the remaining vanilla batter over the chocolate batter.
 Use the tip of a small spatula to form a crease down the center of the cake.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.